 In studies, secobarbital sodium and pentobarbital sodium have been found to lose most of their effectiveness for both inducing and maintaining sleep by the end of 2 weeks of continued drug administration even with the use of multiple doses.
 As with secobarbital sodium and pentobarbital sodium, other barbiturates (including amobarbital) might be expected to lose their effectiveness for inducing and maintaining sleep after 2 weeks.
 The short-, intermediate-, and to a lesser degree, long-acting barbiturates have been widely prescribed for treating insomnia.
-Although the clinical literature abounds with claims that the short-acting compounds are more effective in maintain sleep, controlled studies have failed to demonstrate these differential effects.
+Although the clinical literature abounds with claims that the short-acting barbiturates are superior for producing sleep whereas the intermediate-acting compounds are more effective in maintaining sleep, controlled studies have failed to demonstrate these differential effects.
 Therefore, as sleep medications, the barbiturates are of limited value beyond short-term use.

 Barbiturates have little analgesic action at subanesthetic doses.
 Rather, in subanesthetic doses, these drugs may increase the reaction to painful stimuli.
 All barbiturates exhibit anticonvulsant activity in anesthetic doses.
 However, of the drugs in this class, only phenobarbital, mephobarbital, and metharbital are effective as oral anticonvulsants in subhypnotic doses.